symfony/symfony-docs/reference/forms/types/collection.rst

 Inherited options
 -----------------

-These options inherit from the :doc:`field </reference/forms/types/form>` type.
+These options inherit from the :doc:`form </reference/forms/types/form>` type.
 Not all options are listed here - only the most applicable to this type:

 .. include:: /reference/forms/types/options/label.rst.inc